-Metric Objective Action/s Timescales Lead/s Why 1 Increase the number of staff declaring their disability status via ESR.
+Metric Objective Action/s Timescales Lead/s Why RAG 1 Increase the number of staff declaring their disability status via ESR.
 Work with the Disabled staff network to develop a communications campaign highlighting the benefits of declaring.
 Hold an engagement session with colleagues to explore any challenges that they may have encountered in using ESR.
-31 March 2021 Workforce Information Manager EDI Lead Communications Lead Disabled staff network Lead Necessary to improve the data quality 2 Reduce the inequality in recruitment shortlisting.
+31 March 2022 Workforce Information Manager Head of I&WB Communications Lead Disabled staff network Lead Necessary to improve the data quality Amber 2 Reduce the inequality in recruitment shortlisting.
 Review training offer provided to recruiting managers and interview panels.
 Undertake annual review of recruitment equal opportunities activity and present analysis to People & Engagement Group.
 Scope the work required to upgrade our accreditation to 'Disability Confident Leader' organisation.
-30 Sept 2021 HR Resourcing Manager EDI Lead To improve recruitment prospects for Disabled staff 4 Reduce the incidence of Disabled colleagues experiencing harassment, bullying and abuse from patients, managers and colleagues.
+30 Sept 2022 HR Resourcing Manager Head of I&WB To improve recruitment prospects for Disabled staff Amber 3 Relative likelihood of Disabled staff compared to non-disabled staff entering the formal capability process, as measured by entry into the formal capability procedure Continue to monitor if Disabled staff enter formal capability process/reference workplace adjustment guidance for managers 30 Sept 2022 HRBP Head of I&WB To prevent Disabled staff from entering formal capability because of disability.
+Amber 4 Reduce the incidence of Disabled colleagues experiencing harassment, bullying and abuse from patients, managers and colleagues.
 Hold workshops with 'Creating a Positive Workplace Culture' Group to explore what further work can be done to build an inclusive, compassionate and culturally sensitive workplace that supports a zero tolerance policy of harassment, bullying and abuse.
-Evaluate the effectiveness of the Equality & Diversity, Bullying & Harassment Passport to Management Training Course to deliver the required manager skills and capabilities 30 May 2021 Creating a Positive Workplace Culture Working Group Chair EDI Lead HRBP Part of the overall organisational goal to create an inclusive culture 7 Increase percentage of Disabled staff satisfaction rate and actions to facilitate the voices of Disabled staff in the organisation to be heard.
-Work with Disabled staff network to produce a staff stories Comms Hub highlighting staff who are positive about working in the trust and feel valued.
-Explore staff sharing their stories at Trust Board of lived experiences of working with long term conditions and disability.
-30 Sept 2021 EDI Lead Communications Lead Disabled staff network Lead See action 4 above 10 Reduce the gap between Board representation and overall representation of Disabled staff in the workforce Invite board members to check and refresh their personal details recorded in ESR including their disability data, since it was last recorded on their appointment into post.
-Undertake gap analysis and action planning following the data cleansing exercise.
-31 January 2021 Workforce Information Manager EDI Lead To demonstrate visible leadership in this area at senior levels
+Evaluate the effectiveness of the Equality & Diversity, Bullying & Harassment Passport to Management Training Course to deliver the required manager skills and capabilities 30 May 2022 Creating a Positive Workplace Culture Working Group Chair Head of I&WB HRBP Part of the overall organisational goal to create an inclusive culture Amber 5 Percentage of Disabled staff compared to non-disabled staff believing that the trust provides equal opportunities for career progression or promotion.
+Create more visibility of disabled staff with career progression or promotion 30 May 2022 Creating a Positive Workplace Culture Working Group Chair Head of I&WB HRBP To increase percentage of staff believing trust provides equal opportunities for career progression or promotion.
+Amber 6 Percentage of Disabled staff compared to non-disabled staff saying that they have felt pressure from their manager to come to work, despite not feeling well enough to perform their duties.
+More communication and training for managers on presenteeism/guidance for managers updated 30 Sept 2022 Head of I&WB To reduce the gap between disabled staff and non disabled staff feeling pressure from managers to come in when not feeling well enough.
+Amber